-Jonathan Winawer is an associate professor of Psychology and Neural Science at New York University.
+Jonathan Winawer is a Professor of Psychology and Neural Science at New York University.
 He joined the NYU faculty in 2013.
 His research centers on visual science, including perception and visual encoding in the human nervous system.
-He is associated chair of the Department of Psychology.
+He is Director of Undergraduate Studies of the Department of Psychology.
 He was chair of the faculty committee for NYU’s Center for Brain Imaging from 2018 to 2023.

 Educational background.
 Winawer graduated from Columbia University in 1995 with a B.A. in Classics.
 He subsequently earned an MS degree in neurobiology from the City University of New York’s City College campus, under the supervision of Josh Wallman, and then a PhD in Cognitive Science from MIT in 2007.
 After his Ph.D., he did a postdoctoral fellowship in Psychology at Stanford University with Brian Wandell, and then became a professor at New York University in 2013.